Mariners vs. Royals Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .208 with three doubles, a home run, a walk and nine RBI.
+- Rodriguez hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .240 with three doubles, a home run, a walk and nine RBI.

 Rodríguez Recent Games